PurpleTurtleCreative/notes.purpleturtlecreative.com/index.md

 ## About

-Purple Turtle Creative, LLC offers made-to-order, custom WordPress software such as themes, plugins, web applications, and API integrations.
+[Purple Turtle Creative, LLC](https://purpleturtlecreative.com/) designs and builds API integrations for WordPress.

 This website logs quick tips and snippets for reference during projects.

 For more in-depth articles, please [visit the Purple Turtle Creative blog](https://purpleturtlecreative.com/blog/).

-If you're willing to pay for professional WordPress development, do not hesitate to [request a free estimate](https://purpleturtlecreative.com/#contact)!